-Five things to know about NASCAR driver Chase Cabre
+Four things to know about NASCAR driver Chase Cabre

 When we went from motocross, I tried to stick to ball sports, but there wasn’t that adrenaline rush that I wanted.
 Someone suggested I should go out to a track in Dade City called Dirt Devils and check out go kart racing when I was about 10 years old.
 We went and saw it and fell in love with it.

 I don’t ever remember a time where I chose to be a NASCAR driver.
 It just happened from when I was 3-years-old getting a little PW50 dirt bike on training wheels for Christmas to where I’m at now.
 I obviously want to do it, but it was just there and being a driver was always the goal.
 Now that I have the opportunity to make a career out of it, I can’t back out.
-I owe it to my parents that have sacrificed everything, my brother, Collin, and myself.
+I owe it to my parents that have sacrificed everything, my brother, Collin (a former K&N Pro Series East driver), and myself.

 This interview was edited for clarity and brevity.
 Contact Mari Faiello at [email protected].
 Follow @faiello_mari.